SWFSC/CruzPlot/cran-comments.md

 ## Release summary
-This is a minor release to fix a small bug
+This is a minor release to fix several small bugs

 Re the notes at https://cran.rstudio.com//web/checks/check_results_CruzPlot.html ("All declared Imports should be used"): imports that aren't explicitly used are required by the Shiny app, which is the primary component of the CruzPlot package.